 “Oh, I could never work with kids.
 It just breaks my heart to see them suffer!”

+I recently realised that some of my posts have disappeared into thin air.
+I’m not sure how, but I’m reposting them courtesy of the web archive.
 By some kind of dumb luck, I am doing my Community Service posting at an incredible children’s hospital in Cape Town, rather than the archetypal middle-of-nowhere clinic post we allContinue reading “Working in the Land of Milk and Honey”

 I enjoyed paediatrics in medical school, but never as much as this.
-How wonderful it was to be excited about work, to enjoy it so much that I willingly and eagerly read up more about all my cases.
+How wonderful it was to be excited about work, to enjoy it so much that I willingly and eagerly read up more.